How to Pay for Home Renovations: 4 Options to Fit Your Needs

 Cons: Unlike paying with cash, financing your remodel will likely include interest to pay at some point during the life of the loan.

 Qualifying for project financing is easy and can usually be done at your kitchen table with your remodeler, but may affect your credit score depending on how the lender pulls your credit report.
+Improveit uses a “soft pull” method, but be sure to check with your remodeler before moving forward.

-HELOCs and home equity loans usually have lower interest rates than other loan types, as well as long repayment timelines, both of which help you easily fit the cost of a remodel into your budget.
+HELOCs and home equity loans usually have lower interest rates than other loan types, as well as long repayment timelines, both of which help you fit the cost of a remodel into your budget.

 Lenders will pull credit reports as part of the lending process for these loans, and you may not be allowed to use the full amount of your available equity.
 Most banks will allow you to borrow up to 85% of your equity, so take this into account when calculating the cost of your home improvements vs. the amount you’ll be able to borrow.